About the Bird Study Group

 Nature Calgary’s Bird Study Group’s goal is to encourage birding in the Calgary area and beyond, by helping local birders develop their knowledge and skills.
 Our members are active local birders of all skill levels who are keen to share their knowledge and experiences.
 If you would like to be a BSG Advisory Group Member, check the Get Involved page or contact firstname.lastname@example.org.

-We meet on the first Wednesday of each month (except June, July, August) with speakers, announcements, and quizzes, all specifically about birds – and a chance to meet other birders over coffee and cookies.
+We meet on the second Wednesday of each month (except June, July, August) with speakers, announcements, and quizzes, all specifically about birds, and a chance to meet other birders.
 See the Events page for details.

 Contact: Chair of BSG, Andrew Hart, 403-279-5209 or email@example.com